Reserve Matching with Thresholds: Introduction

-As a solution, we propose a new smart reserve system for allocating scarce resources that aims to optimize over two objectives simultaneously.
-Our mechanism achieves all previously proposed desirable properties (and more) in a more general domain than the previously proposed reserve systems, allowing different categories in the reserve system to have completely independent priority orderings in the comprehensive Threshold Model we propose.
-We call this property by the generic name of \emph{universal domain axiom}, which we achieve by the virtue of a novel Max-in-Max algorithm in combination with Deferred Acceptance with Initial Matching – a modified version of the celebrated Deferred Acceptance algorithm \citep{DA62}.
+As a solution, we propose a new smart reserve system for allocating scarce resources that aims to simultaneously optimize over the objectives of maximizing the number of units allocated and the number of beneficiary assignments.
+Our mechanism achieves all previously proposed desirable properties (and more) in a more general domain than the previously proposed reserve systems, allowing different categories in the reserve system to have completely independent priority orderings in the model we develop.
+We call this property by the generic name of \emph{universal domain} desideratum, which we achieve by the virtue of the novel \emph{Iterative Max-in-Max Mechanism (IMMAM)}.

 While our mechanism can be applied to any resource allocation market, we focus our attention on the vaccine allocation market.
+Contextualizing our results, we adapt the language of the vaccine allocation problem, closely aligned with the language developed by \cite{PSUY20}, to be consistent with the recent reserve systems literature.
+We also think that following this language rather than using a more abstract one makes it easier to convey the general idea of our paper.
+In \cref{application: vaccine}, we give more context regarding the relevance of our model to the problem of vaccine allocation.